 Demand for air compressors, rock drills and assembly systems helped the company to raise its 2012 dividend by 10 percent and more than double its cash holding.
 The strategy to seek deals in niche markets was evident last year when Atlas Copco agreed to buy 10 companies, including Meyco Equipment to add machines for spraying mines with concrete.
 It’s last large acquisition was in 2007 when it bought Swedish paving-tool maker Dynapac AB for 6.3 billion kronor ($1 billion).

-Leten’s comments damped speculation that he would be interested in purchasing Joy Global Inc., (JOY) the largest maker of underground mining machinery.
+Leten’s comments damped speculation that he would be interested in purchasing Joy Global Inc., (JOY:US) the largest maker of underground mining machinery.

 Citing a person it didn’t identify, Sweden’s Dagens Industri reported this week that Atlas Copco may be interested in buying the Milwaukee-based company with a market value of about $7 billion.
 Today, Joy declined as much as 4 percent in U.S. trading, giving the company a market value of $6.7 billion.